-St Stephens ensures that the whole school environment is inclusive and favourable to pupils with medical conditions.
+The Academy ensures that the whole school environment is inclusive and favourable to pupils with medical conditions.
 This includes the physical environment, as well as social, sporting and educational activities.

-- The Academy is committed to providing a physical environment accessible to pupils with medical conditions.
+- The Academy is committed to providing a physical environment accessible to pupils with medical conditions and pupils are consulted to ensure this accessibility.
 This school is also committed to an accessible physical environment for out-of-school activities. - The Academy makes sure the needs of pupils with medical conditions are adequately considered to ensure their involvement in structured and unstructured activities, extended school activities and residential visits. - All Academy staff are aware of the potential social problems that pupils with medical conditions may experience and use this knowledge, alongside the school's bullying policy, to help prevent and deal with any problems.
-They use opportunities such as

-PSHE / SMSC and science lessons to raise awareness of medical conditions to help promote a positive environment.

-- The Academy understands the importance of all pupils taking part in physical activity and that all relevant staff make appropriate adjustments to physical activity sessions to make sure they are accessible to all pupils.
+They use opportunities such as PSHE / SMSC and science lessons to raise awareness of medical conditions to help promote a positive environment. - The Academy understands the importance of all pupils taking part in physical activity and that all relevant staff make appropriate adjustments to physical activity sessions to make sure they are accessible to all pupils.
 This includes out-of-school clubs and team sports. - The Academy understands that all relevant staff are aware that pupils should not be forced to take part in activities if they are unwell.
-They should also be aware of pupils who have been advised to avoid / take special precautions during activity, and the potential triggers for a pupil's medical condition when exercising and how to minimise these. - The Academy makes sure that pupils have the appropriate medication / equipment / food / drink with them during physical activities.
+They should also be aware of pupils who have been advised to avoid/take special precautions during activity, and the potential triggers for a pupil's medical condition when exercising and how to minimise these. - The Academy makes sure that pupils have the appropriate medication/equipment/food with them during physical activity.

-St Stephens is aware of the common triggers that can make common medical conditions worse or can bring on an emergency.
+The Academy is aware of the common triggers that can make common medical conditions worse or can bring on an emergency.
 The school is actively working towards reducing or eliminating these health and safety risks and has a written schedule of reducing specific triggers to support this.

-- The Academy is committed to identifying and reducing triggers both at school and on out-of-school visits. - Academy staff have been given training and written information on medical conditions which includes avoiding / reducing exposure to common triggers.
-The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe throughout the whole school day and on out-of-school activities.
+- The Academy is committed to identifying and reducing triggers both at school and on out-ofschool visits. - Academy staff have been given training and written information on medical conditions which includes avoiding/reducing exposure to common triggers.
+It has a list of the triggers for pupils with medical conditions at this school, has a trigger reduction schedule and is actively working towards reducing/eliminating these health and safety risks. - The IHP details an individual pupil's triggers and details how to make sure the pupil remains safe throughout the whole school day and on out-of-school activities.
 Risk assessments are carried out on all out-of-school activities, taking into account the needs of pupils with medical needs. - The Academy reviews all medical emergencies and incidents to see how they could have been avoided, and changes school policy according to these reviews.